ArmaanMoledin63/Armaan-Transfer-CLI-System/README.md

 # Armaan-Transfer-CLI-System

 A lightning-fast CLI tool for secure peer-to-peer file transfers between computers on the same network.
+This is a side project I am working on besides my main project of a recycling app.
+I am open to feedbacks about my code and any further discussions that come with it.
+Feel free to improve my existing system.
+Looking forward to connecting with like minded folks!

 ## Features
 - 🚀 Fast peer-to-peer file transfer